deity-io/falcon-platform-docs/dpsg/docs/overview/about.md

 ## Overview

-DPSG (Deity Payment Service Gateway) is a stand alone service the handles interactions between Falcon Platform and payment providers.
+DPSG (Deity Payment Service Gateway) is a stand alone service the handles interactions between DEITY Platform and payment providers.

 Along side handling payments, DPSG also acts as a way to manage the configuration of your payment methods and providers used by your Falcon App.